-Many attorneys are under the impression that they can join another law firm and suddenly work less hours, have friendlier colleagues, earn just as much money and that the grass really is greener on the other side.
+Many attorneys are under the impression that they can join another law firm and suddenly work fewer hours, have friendlier colleagues, earn just as much money, and that the grass really is greener on the other side.

 When I first started practicing law, a friend of mine who was working at another law firm called me and told me how cool his firm was.
-He described attorneys driving around in Porsche convertibles, talking to major Hollywood producers on cell phones and making all sorts of important deals.
+He described attorneys driving around in Porsche convertibles, talking to major Hollywood producers on cell phones, and making all sorts of important deals.
 It sounded good to me!